elnassim/smart-city-tetouan/SETUP_GUIDE.md

 # Navigate to backend directory
 cd backend

+# IMPORTANT: First build the Maven projects to create JAR files
+# This step is REQUIRED before Docker can build the images
+mvn clean install -DskipTests

-# Build all services (this may take 5-10 minutes the first time)
+# Now build Docker images (this may take 5-10 minutes the first time)
 docker compose build

 # Start all services